tetsuoo-online/comfyui-too-xmp-metadata/README.md

 ## VERSIONS
 1.1.0
-- existing XMP datas no longer overwritten with Losless node
+  - existing metadatas no longer overwritten with Losless node 1.0.0
+  - first release

+# TO DO
 - add subfolders support maybe.
 It sounds dangerous, but I need it~
 - add tooltips